 The Latest: Bruins get winger Stafford from Jets

+Winnipeg Jets' Drew Stafford celebrates with Adam Lowry after Lowry scored against the Minnesota Wild during the second period of an NHL hockey game Tuesday, Feb.
+28, 2017, in Winnipeg, Manitoba.
 Stafford has four goals and nine assists in 40 games this season, his 11th in the NHL.
-Stafford is a pending unrestricted free agent.

 Add your comments below